lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 |`check in anvio` |rest_6           |	3.40	|     | 30  |	 0  |  42 |  0
 |`check in anvio` |rest_7           |	1.36	|     |  0	|  0  |  14 |  0

 Table: MAG quality of MAGs assembled from sequencing data derived from the _A. filiculoides_ 'wild' sample.
-Quality is assessed as approximate genome completion and redundancy by two distint tools: Anvio [ref] and CheckM [ref]. {#tbl:tbl3_2}
+Quality is assessed as approximate genome completion and redundancy by two distint tools: Anvio [@Eren2015] and CheckM [@Horton2014]. {#tbl:tbl3_2}

 \normalsize